haghard/akka-db/README.md

 https://github.com/lmdbjava/lmdbjava

-Apart from transactions, RockDb already has some features that helps you to deal with concurrency
+RockDb has some features that helps you to deal with concurrency
  1. Atomic batch writes (50 keys at once)
  2. Snapshot reads
  3. Merge operations (read/modify/update scenarios by key)
+ 4. scans over a range [start, end)
+ 5. delete a range over [start,end),
+ 6. bulk ingest a set of keys and values

 https://rocksdb.org/blog/